Start Rainwater Harvesting with MasterShield

 Rising Water Costs lead people to consider Green Alternatives

 According to the Earth Policy Institute, the price of water is increasing, sometimes dramatically, throughout the world.
-In the United States, they noted that municipal water rates had risen increased by an average of 27% from 2002-2007.
+In the United States, they noted that municipal water rates had risen by an average of 27% from 2002-2007.
 They also noted that 40% of municipal suppliers do not charge enough to meet their basic operating and maintenance costs, implying that the hyper-inflation annual rate increases are likely to continue.
 When you consider that the average American household consumes about 127,400 gallons of water a year, it won’t be long before a larger percentage of the population takes a serious look at what they are paying for access to water and what they can do to better manage it.

 Gardeners prefer rainwater since it’s naturally soft, always at an ambient temperature and free from chemicals.

 Stormwater runoff occurs when rain or snowmelt flows over the ground.
 Your home and neighborhood likely have a high percentage of area where water hits an impervious surface (your roof, driveway, sidewalk or street), which prevents it from soaking into the ground.
-This water is directed into underground sewers and then flows untreated into water bodies like lakes, streams, rivers, coastal waters or wetlands—water we use for drinking or for numerous recreational activities like fishing or swimming.
+This water is directed into underground sewers and then flows untreated into bodies like lakes, streams, rivers, coastal waters or wetlands – water we use for drinking or for numerous recreational activities like fishing or swimming.
 Stormwater picks up chemicals (fertilizers, car oil, tire wear, etc.) as well as dirt, leaves, garbage and other pollutants.
-According to the EPA, polluted stormwater runoff affects the habitats of plants, insects, animals and people— our entire ecosystem, in fact.
+According to the EPA, polluted stormwater runoff affects the habitats of plants, insects, animals and people – our entire ecosystem, in fact.
 In early 2010, the EPA started soliciting input into how they could reduce stormwater runoff in areas of new development and redevelopment so they can implement, no later than November 2012, national rulemaking to strengthen the stormwater program.
-According to the EPA, storing and recycling rainwater is an excellent way to minimize your contribution to stormwater runoff; your efforts can ensure that rainwater is put to good use in your landscaping, filling your pool, or supplementing the water you use in your home.
+According to the EPA, storing and recycling rainwater is an excellent way to minimize your contribution to stormwater runoff; your efforts can ensure that rainwater is put to good use in your landscaping, filling your pool, or supplementing what you use in your home.